 The general aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care, life sciences, and government sectors.

 In 2020, 680 US primary care and specialty physicians were asked about a range of topics: future of work, future of health, virtual health, digital transformation, and value-based care.
 In the digital technology portion of the survey, respondents were first asked to rate technology use cases for their practice.
 This set the context for the subsequent questions about respondents’ support of such solutions, expected impact, and reservations they may have about adopting them.

 The national sample is representative of the American Medical Association (AMA) Masterfile with respect to years in practice, gender, geography, practice type, and specialty to reflect the national distribution of US physicians.
 Data collection took place between January 15 and February 14, 2020.

 About the AMA

 The AMA is the major association for US physicians and its Masterfile is a census of all US physicians (not just AMA members).
 The database contains records of more than 1.4 million US physicians and is based upon graduating medical school and specialty certification records.
 It is used for both state and federal credentialing, as well as for licensure purposes.
-This database is widely regarded as the gold standard for health policy work among PCPs and specialists, and is the source used by the federal government and academic researchers for survey studies among physicians.
+This database is widely regarded as the gold standard for health policy work amongst PCPs and specialists, and is the source used by the federal government and academic researchers for survey studies amongst physicians.
 We selected a random sample of physician records with complete mailing information from the AMA Masterfile, and stratified it by physician specialty, to invite participation in an online 20-minute survey.

 Amid uncertainty and change, health care stakeholders are looking for new ways to transform the journey of care.
 By focusing on the differentiated needs of plans and providers, our US Health Care practice helps clients transform uncertainty into possibility, and rapid change into lasting progress